Description

 JMC:2400 (3 credits)

 Iowa Stories & Lived Experiences (ISLE) is an intensive multimedia workshop offered in the summer that gives students real-world experience in collaborative journalism.
 The immersive format of the workshop allows students to focus their energy on one project while producing portfolio-quality work.
 During the first half of the workshop, students are embedded in a select Iowa community to document its stories and explore its connection to a central theme.
 The second half of the workshop is spent in production and post-production as students edit, collect data and build upon their visual storytelling skills to create a multimedia project.
-The workshop and final project incorporates photography, video, audio, emerging media, and data visualizations, culminating in a final screening of student work.
+The workshop incorporates photography, video, audio, emerging media, and data visualizations–culminating in a final screening of student work.
+Students admitted by application only.

 What's it like?